• Atlanta Mortgage Delinquency Rates Among Highest In the Country

 7 Min Read

-The cost of land isn’t getting any cheaper, no matter if it’s in Atlanta or across Georgia.
+The cost of land has increased dramatically over the past several years, no matter if it’s in Atlanta or across Georgia.

 If you’re in the market for some Georgia land, you’re making a wise decision.
 Real estate prices in rural areas are going up, but are still affordable.